 2.6.1.d Plugins can depend on Unreal Engine plugins distributed with the engine, but must not depend on other user-made Unreal Engine plugins.

-2.6.2.b All source and header files must contain a commented copyright notice (not the auto-generated Epic Games text) notating the publisher’s name or company name as well as year of intended publishing.
+2.6.2.b All source and header files must contain a commented copyright notice (not the auto-generated Epic Games text) notating the seller's name or company name as well as year of intended publishing.

-2.6.2.d Plugins must introduce new editor functionality, integrate UE4 with third party systems, or expose complex gameplay logic to blueprints.
+2.6.2.d Plugins must introduce new editor functionality, integrate UE with third-party systems, or expose complex gameplay logic to blueprints.
 Although extra scripts and assets may be distributed with a plugin to be used in supplementary tools (such as 3D modelling software, database management systems etc.), the majority of the submission must provide additions or modifications to be used in the Unreal Editor directly.

 2.6.2.e Plugins must not distribute .exe or .msi files.

 2.6.3.a Code plugins must generate no errors or consequential warnings.